Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Reproducibility Materials

 \section{Reproducibility Materials}

-\textbf{Compute Infrastructure. }We use vLLM\footnote{\url{https://github.com/vllm-project/vllm}} version 0 for LLM inference.
+\textbf{Compute Infrastructure. }We use vLLM\footnote{\url{https://github.com/vllm-project/vllm}} version 0.10.1 for open-source LLM inference.
 We run all models on a single Nvidia A100 (40GB) GPU or on two Nvidia H100 (80GB) GPUs in parallel.
-The total running time for generating all outputs with all 13 models is approximately 43:40h.
+The total running time for generating all outputs with all 15 open-source models is approximately 57:40h.
+Gemini 2.5 Flash and Gemini 2.5 Pro are run through Vertex AI.\footnote{\url{https://cloud.google.com/vertex-ai}} Generating all outputs for both models cost 59.28 USD.
 For all models, we use the parameters recommended by the model creators, except random seeds.
 For the moral advice downstream task, we use GPT4o through the OpenAI API.
 The reprhasing of dilemmas and evaluation of other LLMs' answers cost 7.88 USD.

-\textbf{Model IDs. }The models and their exact HuggingFace Hub model IDs are listed in Table~\ref{tab:model-ids}.
+\textbf{Model IDs. }All open-source models and their exact HuggingFace Hub model IDs are listed in Table~\ref{tab:model-ids}.
+We use each model’s default temperature and perform five runs with the following random seeds: 1, 2, 3, 4, 5.